-- A student must have earned at least 60 semester hours of credit with a minimum cumulative GPA of 2.5.
+- At least 60 semester hours of credit with a minimum cumulative GPA of 2.5.

 - Study abroad for a minimum of 6 credits